Goals and Requirements for Majors and Minors

 - the ability to advocate critical responses in classroom discussion and to listen to and consider the critical analyses of others;

-- the ability to analyze narrative and literary motifs and to present those understandings in critical papers; and
+- the ability to analyze narrative and literary motifs and to present those understandings in critical papers.

 Goals for the Creative Writing Major

-In completing courses for the creative writing major, students will develop and deepen these abilities and understandings:
+In completing courses for the creative writing major, students should develop and deepen the ability to:

-- the ability to generate, revise, and effectively order a booklength manuscript of original work.
+- generate, revise, effectively order and reflect upon a sustained capstone project of original work;

 In successfully completing a major in Creative Writing, students have:

 - Writing skills in a variety of literary genres and familiarity with the craft of writing in its formal aspects.

 - Substantial experience with group discussion and writing work-shops and the ability to benefit from workshop discussion.

 - Broad familiarity with literature, with emphasis on English and American but not excluding world literature, and recognition of the influence of literary precursors on contemporary writing.

 - The ability to critique a manuscript-in-progress in a constructive way and apply editing skills at each stage of the writing process.